felipead/event-mega/README.md

 }
 ```

-A MEGA event can be a simple as this:
+A MEGA event can be very simple:
 ```json
 {
     "protocol": "mega",